 1.9 Continue to provide training opportunities to TPO Board and staff members in various policy, technical and administrative areas.

 Effective and efficient management of the local 3-C planning process including active participation by public agencies and citizens.
-All required management documents.

 FY 2018/19 - 19/20 UPWP.
 (May 2018)